iremgulcin/gizem/modelcard.md

 ### Recommendations

-Users should be made aware of the risks, biases, and limitations of the model.
+Users should be made aware of the risks, biases, and limitations of the model:

+When entering ambient conditions values, entering values close to optimal values allows for a much more accurate result.

 ## How to Get Started with the Model